zainabnazari/PWF_workshop_python_notebook/Readme.md

 You can run all notebooks directly in **Google Colab** without installing anything locally.

-👉 Simply click the **“Open Notebook in Colab”** button next to each session in the schedule below.
+👉 Simply click the **“Open in Colab”** button next to each session in the schedule below.

 ---